-- The census of population and housing, which provides information on the size, distribution, and characteristics of the population. - Civil registration and vital statistics systems, which provide data on births, deaths, and causes of death.
-The NHSP therefore includes provisions for the use of vital statistics and plans to improve their availability and quality. - Population-based health surveys, such as the STEPS NCD Survey and the Demographic Health Survey (DHS), which focus on service coverage, equity, and population health outcomes. - Facility-generated data, including routine facility information systems (e.g. LMIS), health facility assessments, and surveys.
-HIS/HIU is the natural focal point for such statistics. - Health programme-generated data, which are specific to individual initiatives, and may be generated by outreach programmes, special campaigns and drives (e.g. immunization campaigns), and/or other intervention activities.
-These data sources should be included in M&E and planning activities. - Administrative data sources, such as parliamentary briefs, financial resource flows, and expenditures at all levels, including major programmes.
+- characteristics of the population. - availability and quality. - (DHS), which focus on service coverage, equity, and population health outcomes. - assessments, and surveys.
+HIS/HIU is the natural focal point for such statistics. - intervention activities.
+These data sources should be included in M&E and planning activities. - at all levels, including major programmes.